Celle–Wittingen railway: History

 After a considerable effort by the Celle–Wittingen Light Railway Company, founded on 21 June 1902, to have a railway from Celle to Wittingen, they were finally able to build the line and begin operating it on 16 August 1904.
 From 1905 onwards the company also had an operating agreement with the Celle–Bergen Light Railway to use the section of track from Celle Nord–Celle Vorstadt.

-On 17 June 1909 a new track in Wittingen was taken into serviceover that crossed the tracks of the Gifhorn–Uelzen railway and ran into the station on the Wittingen-Oebisfelde Light Railway.
+On 17 June 1909 a new track in Wittingen was taken into service that crossed over the tracks of the Gifhorn–Uelzen railway and ran into the station on the Wittingen-Oebisfelde Light Railway.
 Trains from Oebisfelde first called here in September.
 The extension of the Bismark-Gardelegen-Wittingen Light Railway from Diesdorf was also laid into this station on 1 August 1909.
 On 20 July 1912 the stub line from Beedenbostel to Habighorst was opened to link the planned salt mines of Mariaglück near Höfer and Fallersleben near Habighorst to the network.
 Initially the desired growth in traffic failed to materialise and it was not until the two pits were amalgamated that demand increased; the transportation of potash developing into the mainstay of the line.
 Various munition works and a Luftwaffe air base near Dedelstorf generated additional business during the 1930s and in the Second World War.

 In 1944 the Celle-Wittingen Light Railway AG was merged with other railway companies into the East Hanoverian Railways (Osthannoversche Eisenbahnen).
 The OHE has run the line ever since.

 After the war traffic picked up again relatively quickly.
 On workdays it was usual for four passenger trains to work the line and three on Sundays.
 In the 1950s the number climbed to seven with four on Sundays.
 From the 1950s crude oil was loaded and transported and, for periods of time, an entire oil train called daily.